 From here the electricity will go to your consumer unit, from where it is distributed around the house.
 Each circuit is fused at this box either by an amp rated fuse wire, or a trip switch if you have an RCD (Residual Current Device).

 The amount of electricity available to you is measured in Volts, and the rate at which it flows along its conductors is measured in amps.
-The power required by any appliance is measured in Watts. the formula for working out the correct cable and fuse is; Watts divided by Volts equals Amps
+The power required by any appliance is measured in Watts.
+The formula for working out the correct cable and fuse is; Watts / Volts = Amps (or watts divided by volts equals amps).

 Electricity flows along the live wire, feeding whatever is required and then returns along the neutral wire to its local transformer.
 The flow can be stopped by the insertion of a switch, which for all practical DIY purposes is placed in the live wire.

 Switches, most often, will be linked from your ceiling rose through a separate cable, even though one of the wires in this cable is black it is still live.

 Electricity will always find the shortest or easiest route and you may represent that route, so be careful!